 Again, NOT your average Chinese Food takeout.

-These Whole 30 Sticky Asian Meatball are great to serve as a healthy dinner, appetizers for parties and social gatherings.
-They look so fancy, but no one needs to know that you are that easy to make.
+These Whole 30 Sticky Asian Meatballs are great to serve as a healthy dinner, appetizers for parties and social gatherings.
+They look so fancy, but no one needs to know how easy they are to make.

 (Last Updated July 11th, 2019 – tweaked the recipe a bit to make it extra moist and soft)